-The 75th annual NCAA men’s basketball tournament kicks off at 6:40 tonight when the North Carolina A&T Aggies battle the Liberty Flames.
-As sports fans fill out their brackets in preparation for three weeks of buzzer beaters, Cinderella stories and jaw-dropping athleticism, take time out to explore 10 things you may not know about March Madness and its 74-year history.
+As sports fans watch their brackets during the next three weeks of buzzer beaters, Cinderella stories and jaw-dropping athleticism, take time out to explore 10 things you may not know about March Madness.

 1. Only eight teams competed in the first NCAA tournament.